Comparing AI Coding Agents: A Task-Stratified Analysis of Pull Request Acceptance

 \section{Background and Related Work}

 The technological evolution of LLM-based development tools has been rapid.
 OpenAI Codex launched in August 2021~\cite{chen2021codex}, powering GitHub Copilot, which reached general availability in June 2022~\cite{github2022copilot}.
-Since then, we have witnessed the advent of autonomous agents: Devin by Cognition AI (March 2024) achieved 13.86\% on SWE-bench unassisted, a substantial improvement over the prior 1.96\% state-of-the-art~\cite{cognition2024devin}; Cursor grew to over one million users by 2025~\cite{cursor2025}; and Claude Code debuted in February 2025 as Anthropic's terminal-based agentic coding tool~\cite{anthropic2025claude}.
-Research on productivity impacts presents mixed findings: \citet{peng2023impact} found Copilot users completed tasks 55.8\% faster, yet METR~\cite{metr2025} observed experienced developers were 19\% slower, despite believing otherwise. \citet{murillo2025speed} reported transient velocity gains (281\% increase collapsing to baseline by month three) with persistent quality degradation (30\% more static analysis warnings). \citet{yetistiren2023copilot} found that only 28.7\% of Copilot suggestions were directly usable, with quality varying by language and task complexity.
+Since then, we have witnessed the advent of autonomous agents: Devin by Cognition AI (March 2024) achieved 13.86\% on SWE-bench unassisted, a substantial improvement over the prior 1.96\% state-of-the-art~\cite{cognition2024devin}; Cursor grew to over one million users by 2025~\cite{cursor2025}; and Claude Code became widely available in May 2025 as Anthropic's terminal-based agentic coding tool~\cite{anthropic2025claude}.
+Research on productivity impacts presents mixed findings: \citet{peng2023impact} found Copilot users completed tasks 55.8\% faster, yet METR~\cite{metr2025} observed experienced developers were 19\% slower, despite believing otherwise. \citet{yetistiren2023copilot} found that only 28.7\% of Copilot suggestions were directly usable, with quality varying by language and task complexity.
 Security vulnerabilities in AI-assisted code have also been documented~\cite{perry2023users}.
 Finally, \citet{he2025does} conducted a longitudinal study of Cursor adoption, finding that velocity gains were concentrated in the first two months before returning to baseline, while technical debt---measured through static analysis warnings and code complexity---accumulated persistently.
 These findings reinforce concerns about using acceptance rate as a sole quality proxy, as short-term acceptance may mask long-term maintenance burdens.